nosenfield/gauntlet-collab-canvas-3/_docs/ARCHITECTURE.md

   - If ALL objects available → Lock all, proceed with selection

-User deselects → Release ALL locks for current user
+User deselects → Release ALL locks for current user User changes tool to non-'select' → Release ALL locks for current user

 Timeout → Automatically release locks after 60 seconds of inactivity
 ```